Identification of fixations and saccades in eye-tracking data using adaptive threshold-based method: Discussion and conclusion

 There are several natural directions for future work.
 One is to combine $K$-ratio tuning with more advanced denoising and interpolation schemes, which could extend the useful operating range of classical algorithms in noisy or mobile settings.
 Another is to embed $K$-ratio or related transition statistics into learning-based classifiers, for example, as regularization terms or diagnostic tools for model calibration \cite{FRANCESCHIELLO2022106929,zemblys}.
 A third is to pursue more systematic study of inter-individual differences, with thresholds optimized at the individual level, to clarify how much of the observed variability is due to genuine oculomotor differences and how much is an artifact of algorithm choice \cite{HESSELS2019100710}.
+Because both our methods and the EyeLink parser are rule-based detectors, the reported accuracies quantify agreement with a standard commercial parser, which validates against expert manual coding \cite{Andersson2017OneAlgorithm} or synthetic ground-truth data remains an important direction for future work.

 In conclusion, I-VT, I-AVT, and I-DT remain useful tools for eye movement classification, but their performance depends strongly on task characteristics, threshold selection, and data quality.
 The $K$-ratio provides a simple and general way to adapt these methods to new datasets by minimizing unnecessary state transitions.
 Researchers should choose algorithms and thresholds in light of specific analytical goals, apply robust preprocessing, and be cautious in interpreting fine-grained differences in eye movement metrics when classification uncertainty is high.
 The development of standardized analysis protocols \cite{5523936} remains an important goal for the field.